 - The MLDS has Career and Technical Education courses and Technical Skills Assessment attempts and attainment results, but not from all licensing vendors.
-(See Data Gap #5 on page 8) - The MLDS has limited data on high school students enrolled in an apprenticeship. - The MLDS does not contain comprehensive data on supplemental educational services (See Data Gap #27 on page 18)
+(See Data Gap #5 on page 18) - The MLDS has limited data on high school students enrolled in an apprenticeship. - The MLDS does not contain comprehensive data on supplemental educational services (See Data Gap #27 on pages 11 and 13)